ZetaTwo/zetatwocom/_posts/ctf/2015-12-14-gchq-challenge-z3.md

 Z3 is a theorem prover by Microsoft research which solves a model consisting of a number of variables given a set of constraints.
 The challenge is to formulate the problem as a set of constraints that Z3 can process and give us a solution for.

+In the end, the solution consisted of the four steps as outlined below.
+1. Define spacers and blocks
+2. Constrain sum of spacers and blocks sizes for rows and columns separately
+3. Relate block and spacer sizes to cell color
+4. Solve for both columns and rows simultaneously
+I'll go through how I arrived at the solution step by step.

 My first attempt was to look at a single row and see how we can express that in Z3.
 We know the sizes of the sequentially filled cells, which I call blocks, but we don't know the sizes of the unfilled sequences, which I call spacers.
 Therefore, we add the size of these spacers as variables in Z3.
 We know that the spacers must be of at least size 1 since otherwise it wouldn't be a space.